5 Tips for Your Backcountry Trip

 - Test out recipes at home: Just as it’s good practice to test out your stove or tent at home first, try new potential camping recipes before you leave.
 Although trail food always magically tastes better on the trail, practice can give you an idea of how much effort it will be to make, cooking time, and adjustments you might want to make for taste.
 HERE’S A STARTER RECIPE – https://www.trailmeister.com/f-is-for-food/

 - For the ponies: At 2% of body weight per horse per day you won’t easily be able to take enough feed for your animals.
 Period.
 End of story.
 Instead, you’ll have to allow time during the day for your animals to graze.
 Hand grazing is relaxing for everyone.
 Portable electric fences are also good options.

 If you’re camping in bear country, remember that smelly things (including toothpaste) can attract unwanted attention.
 A point about food that is often overlooked is that all kinds of animals raid food, not just bears.
 Don’t let a food supply picked through by rodents be a trip-ender.
 For that reason we always store our food in bear canisters.
 Here’s the one we use – https://amzn.to/3ne9szA

 One Last Thought

 Like most outdoor adventures, you need to be ready to change your plans.
-Mother nature doesn’t care if you traveled hundreds for your backcountry trip.
+Mother nature doesn’t care if you traveled hundreds of miles for your backcountry trip.
 And neither should you let that factor into your own decision making.
 Try to remember that it’s not a failure if everything doesn’t go according to your plan.
 Improvise as much as you can and have a good time camping!
 One of the many appeals of backcountry rides is the challenge they represent and the memories that remain afterward.